arkarsg/digitalgarden/content/Notes/CS3241/Notes/Camera & Viewing.md

 ![[coordinatetransformation.png|500]]

+### Transforming to window space
+When vertices of a primitive are formed to the window space, the 2D area in the window that is covered by the primitive is known, and so the rasterizer can known in which area it should create the fragments.

 ### Object space
 >[!note]
 >When we assign a vertex with `glVertex`, it is by default in their object space.
 But sometimes, the object space can also be the world space.